 Periactin® (cyproheptadine) – is an antihistamine.
 I never quite figured out why antihistamines had anything to do with migraines, but I took it anyway.
 I experienced suicidal thoughts on this migraine pain medication too, so I did not last long.
-I think I endured the nightmares for 6 weeks, as my doctor was tired of me giving up on all the drugs.
+I think I endured the nightmares for 6 weeks, at my doctors insistence.
+She was tired of me giving up on the previous meds.

 Sumatriptan (sumatriptan succinate) - also called Imitrex®, Imigran® – is a triptan and comes under the class of drugs called selective serotonin receptor agonists.
 It is used for migraines and cluster headaches.
 There were only oral tablets when I tried this, no nasal spray, but I felt like I was having a heart attack.
 I did feel great after wards though, no hangover effect afterwards like I often get.
-The chest pain really scared me, so I had to let go of the euphoric after effects.
+The heart attack like side effects scared me half to death, so I had to let go of the euphoric after effects.

 However, the abortive power did not last long enough and I had to take more than felt right.
 It was still within the limits, but I had to take it more often than the Naramig I was already on.

 I did persevere for 3 migraines, doctor orders, but developed a vomiting cycle.
 The chemist (pharmacist) actually mentioned to return to the Naramig so as not to strengthen the new vomiting cycle into a habit for the body.